Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Computing the Quillen homology of spectral Lie algebras

 where the last isomorphism follows from rearranging the right hand side in (\ref{shiftCE}).

 \

 In the case where $L$ is a simplicial $\tiLie$-algebra, its Chevalley-Eilenberg complex $\mathrm{CE}(L)$ is the simplicial chain complex obtained by applying the Chevalley-Eilenberg complex levelwise.
-Then Dold-Kan correspondence says that the homotopy group of $\mathrm{CE}(L)$ is isomorphic to the homology of its total complex.
+Then Dold-Kan correspondence says that the homotopy groups of $\mathrm{CE}(L)$ are isomorphic to the homology groups of its total complex.
 A simplicial version of May's result is recorded in \cite[Section 3]{bhk}.
 Here we state the shifted version.